AdityaGarg8/git-credential-outlook-and-gmail/README.md

 Git credential helpers to get OAauth2 token for Microsoft Outlook and Gmail accounts.

-This repo contains 2 helpers:
+This repo contains 3 helpers:

+- `git-credential-gmail`: For Gmail accounts.
 - `git-credential-outlook`: For Microsoft Outlook accounts.
-- `git-credential-gmail`: For Gmail accounts.
+- `git-credential-yahoo`: For Yahoo accounts.

 They can be used with `git send-email`, especially when Outlook no longer supports app passwords.